ronaldbosma/azure-integration-services-quickstart/README.md

     azd init --template ronaldbosma/azure-integration-services-quickstart
     ```

-1. Run the `azd auth login` command to authenticate to your Azure subscription.
+1. Run the `azd auth login` command to authenticate to your Azure subscription _(if you haven't already)_.

     ```
     azd auth login
     ```

 1. Run the `azd up` command to provision the resources in your Azure subscription.
-This will deploy both the infrastructure-as-code (IaC) and the sample application. _(Use `azd provision` to only deploy the infrastructure.)_
+This will deploy both the infrastructure and the sample application (**TODO:** include a sample application). _(Use `azd provision` to only deploy the infrastructure.)_

     ```
     azd up
     ```

+   See [Troubleshooting](#troubleshooting) if you encounter any issues during deployment.

 1. Once the deployment is complete, you can locally modify the application or infrastructure and run `azd up` again to update the resources in Azure.

-1. Once your done and want to clean up the resources, run the `azd down` command.
-By including `--purge`, you make sure that the API Management service doesn't remain in a soft-deleted state which could block future deployments of the same environment.
+1. Once your done and want to clean up, run the `azd down` command.
+By including the `--purge` parameter, you make sure that the API Management service doesn't remain in a soft-deleted state that could block future deployments of the same environment.

     ```
     azd down --purge